-Suicide games and pacts are harmful to people who create and consume this content, and are illegal in Australia.
+Suicide games and pacts are harmful to people who create and consume this content.

 Self-harm or suicide games or pacts should not be created or shared

 Things to avoid include:

 - Coordinating a self-harm or suicide game or pact.
 For example, selecting tasks, picking a location, identifying methods, or assigning roles. - Creating or sharing content that asks others to join and engage in suicide or self-harm games or pacts. - Creating or sharing information or instructions on self-harm or suicide games and pacts.